 There's no denying that immunization programs have had a major impact on disease.
 Before the vaccine era, the Center for Disease Control estimates that more than half a million children became sick with measles—a serious and potentially fatal illness—each year.
 By 2010, that number had dropped to only 61 cases—a reduction of more than 99 percent.
 Some conditions, like polio and diptheria, had been even more drastically reduced, and smallpox had been completely wiped out.

-Even though we've taken huge steps to fight infectious disease, immunizations are still necessary.
-Despite the success of the program, however, many parents worry about the decision to vaccinate—often because of vaccination myths that aren't always based in reality.
+However, the spate of measles outbreaks in 2014 and 2015—including the recent Disneyland outbreak—demonstrate that even though we've taken huge steps to fight infectious disease, immunizations are still necessary.
+(The majority of the people affected by these recent outbreaks were unvaccinated.)
+And despite the overwhelming success of vaccination, many parents worry about the decision to vaccinate—often because of vaccination myths that aren't always based in reality.

 - Vaccines cause autism.
 This theory is at the heart of many parents' decision not to vaccinate.
 In recent years the media has focused on anecdotal evidence connecting the onset of autism with the immunizations children receive at around 18 months to two years old.
 It sounds alarming, but Ari Brown, MD, FAAP, pediatrician and author of the Baby 411 series, says that "numerous studies worldwide have looked at this question and have overwhelmingly shown that this is not true."
 Brown says that these studies have thoroughly reviewed the schedule of vaccines, the MMR combination vaccine and specific ingredients—and found no link to autism.

 - Vaccines have dangerous ingredients.
-Parents and doctors alike used to think that thimerosol—a type of preservative used in vaccines—could expose children to an unhealthy level of mercury.
-But today's vaccines contain only tiny traces of thimerosal, which the American Academy of Pediatrics says will cause nothing more than minor redness at the injection site, and Brown says its use in vaccines shows no connection to autism.
+Parents and doctors alike used to think that thimerosol—a type of preservative used in vaccines—could expose children to an unhealthy level of mercury because it contains ethylmercury, a molecule containing a mercury atom.
+Ethylmercury has not been found to bioaccumulate (build up in the body) and is flushed out of the body much faster than methylmercury—the "bad" mercury, which can be found in foods like canned tuna fish.
+Regardless, today's vaccines contain only tiny traces of thimerosal, which the American Academy of Pediatrics says will cause nothing more than minor redness at the injection site, and Brown says its use in vaccines shows no connection to autism.

 - Other children are immunized, so mine doesn't need to be.
-While "herd immunity" theoretically means a few unvaccinated children will be protected if all the other kids are vaccinated, the number of immunized children must be really high for immunity to occur.
-As parents delay or refuse vaccinations, the number of immunized children decreases to a point where herd immunity no longer exists.
+AIDS and cancer patients with weakened immune systems and babies too young receive rely on the phenomenon of herd immunity for protection.
+A simplistic explanation of herd immunity suggests that a few unvaccinated children will be protected if all the other kids are vaccinated—but the number of immunized children must be very high for herd immunity to be effective.
+As parents delay or refuse vaccinations, the number of immunized children decreases to the point where herd immunity no longer exists.
 Brown says "you can't hide in the herd when the herd isn't protected," mentioning that like-minded parents who opt out of vaccines tend to send their children to the same preschools, playgroups and schools, creating "hot pockets" for the disease to spread.